Bangladesh: Sports

 Football is the second-most popular sport in Bangladesh, following cricket.
 The first instance of a national football team was the emergence of the Shadhin Bangla football team during the liberation war of 1971.
 On 25 July 1971, the team's captain, Zakaria Pintoo, became the first person to hoist the Bangladesh flag on foreign land before their match in neighbouring India.
-Following independence, the national football team made its debut in 1973 and eventually achieved the feat of participating in the AFC Asian Cup (1980), becoming only the second South Asian team to do so.
-Bangladesh's most notable achievements in football include the 2003 SAFF Gold Cup and 1999 South Asian Games.
+Following independence, the national football team made its debut in 1973 and eventually qualified for the AFC Asian Cup (1980), becoming only the second South Asian team to do so.
+Notable achievements in Bangladeshi football include the 2003 SAFF Gold Cup and 1999 South Asian Games.
 The Bangladesh women's national football team won the SAFF Women's Championship consecutively in 2022 and 2024.

-Bangladesh archers Ety Khatun and Roman Sana won several gold medals winning all the 10 archery events (both individual and team events) in the 2019 South Asian Games.
+Bangladesh archers Ety Khatun and Roman Sana won all 10 gold medals in the archery events (individual and team) in the 2019 South Asian Games.
 The National Sports Council regulates 42 sporting federations.
 Chess is very popular in Bangladesh.
 Bangladesh has five grandmasters in chess.
 Among them, Niaz Murshed was the first grandmaster in South Asia.
 In 2010, mountain climber Musa Ibrahim became the first Bangladeshi climber to conquer Mount Everest.
 Wasfia Nazreen is the first Bangladeshi climber to climb the Seven Summits and the K2.
+Babar Ali became the first Bangladeshi to climb Mount Makalu in May 2026.